Edikan Gold Mine is a large-scale, low-grade multi open-pit operation located on the Asankrangwa Gold Belt, Ghana.

 Gold mineralisation at Edikan occurs principally in the granite bodies, but also in classic “Ashanti-style” sediment hosted shear zones.
 The granite hosted gold mineralisation is free milling and occurs in two to three generations of abundant, narrow quartz veining associated with up to 3% pyrite, lesser arsenopyrite and traces of sphalerite, chalcopyrite, galena and rutile.

 Gold occurs as very fine grains, often along sulphide grain boundaries and in fractures in sulphides, usually at or near vein margins.
 Coarse visible gold is occasionally observed within the quartz.

 Workforce and Community

-At Edikan, we have a workforce of over 2,500 employees and contractors.
-Over 98% of our employees are Ghanaian nationals, and 44% of the workforce that is drawn from the local communities.
-Mining has been undertaken on an industrial scale for many years in Ghana resulting in a knowledgeable and highly skilled Ghanaian population.
+At Edikan, we have a workforce of more than 2,500 employees and contractors.
+More than 98% of our employees are Ghanaian nationals, and 44% of the workforce that is drawn from the local communities.
+Mining has been undertaken on an industrial scale for many years in Ghana, resulting in a knowledgeable and highly skilled Ghanaian population.

 Perseus established the Edikan Trust Fund in 2012 and contributes US$300,000 annually for community development.
 The Fund is administered by a committee made up of community members, traditional authorities, and Perseus representatives.
 The Edikan Fund provides funds for critical community initiatives including infrastructure projects and implementing health, education, and livelihood development programs.
 Perseus also independently funds a range of education, health, and social wellbeing program within the five villages located adjacent to the mine.